 Max joined the Trust on 1 May, 2019 from Bradford’s Clinical Commissioning Group (CCG), where he had been lay member for patient and public involvement and vice-chair of the governing body since 2012.

 While in this role he was particularly keen on championing the involvement of patients in influencing how the CCG commissioned services.
-He also chaired the CCG’s joint quality committee, primary care commissioning committee and the communications, equality and engagement group.
+He also chaired the CCG’s quality committee, primary care commissioning committee and the communications, equality and engagement group.

 He led nationally for the police service on tackling domestic abuse and made significant national and international improvements in responses to domestic violence and child protection.

 In 2015, Max graduated from the University of Huddersfield with a PhD after studying the ways in which coroners carry out their duties.
 His work on criminology, and coroners’ services has been published in various academic journals.

 Max also chairs the NHS England Independent Investigations Governance Committee (IIGC), which provides strategic governance oversight for independent investigations following mental healthcare-related homicides.